paulejarvis/Playbook/README.md

 ## What else is included in Playbook?

-* The text of key regulatory frameworks is stored along with guidance, unit tests, and templates for designing compliant processes
+* The text of major [regulatory frameworks](#https://github.com/paulejarvis/Playbook/tree/master/Regulatory%20Frameworks) is stored along with guidance, unit tests, and templates for designing compliant processes